 Car insurance is required by law in most states.
 This means you need to get car insurance for your new car before you leave the dealership.

 Jerry can also get you insurance straight from your phone.
 Just download the Jerry app, provide some details about your new car, and receive quotes for the coverage you want.
-Jerry will even switch your policy for you.
+Jerry will even help you switch your policy.
 It's that easy, and comparison shopping is free.

 Minimum requirements for insurance on a new car